VilzuX/hotelli/README.md

 **Version 1.0.2**

-- Hotellin tolpat korjattu
+- Hotels bollards fixed

-- Katolle lisätty helipad
+- Added a helipad to the roof

 **Version 1.0.1**

-- Lisätty hotellin ympärille harmaita tolppia
-Tämä estää autoilla hotellille ajamisen, hotellin tallille pääsee silti normaalisti
+- Added multiple bollards to prevent driving into the hotel The garage can still be accessed normally.